-Discussion of various social institutions across societies, such as economy, political organization, family, religion, education and medicine, with emphasis on modern society.
+Discussion of various social institutions, such as the economy, politics, family, religion, education and medicine, with emphasis on modern society.
 Presentation of social change in its different forms, both locally and globally.

 SO 2004 SOCIAL INEQUALITY - LEVEL 4

 Causes and consequences of social inequality, including theoretical background, social classes, and social mobility, illustrated through various substantive cases.